To learn the art of programming in Java, it is important to first learn the rules and then learn when to break them!

 1. Effective Java (3rd Edition)

-If you have understood Java fundamentals and now want to get some real work done, then Effective Java is the book for you!
+If you have understood Java fundamentals and now want to get some real work done, then Effective Java is one of the finest & the best Java books for experts!
 It will help you get an in-depth education about the seventy-eight programmer’s rules of thumb, which are working solutions for the various commonly available programming challenges.
 The topics included in Effective Java include the new design patterns that demonstrate the best of various features ranging from generics to enums, annotations to autoboxing.
-All of these concepts are explained in a clear and concise manner using many examples to make sure you get them right.
+All of these concepts are explained clearly and concisely using many examples to make sure you get them right.

 2. Java: The Complete Reference (11th Edition)